microsoft/vscode-edge-debug2/README.md

 * `smartStep`: Automatically steps over code that doesn't map to source files.
 Especially useful for debugging with async/await.
 * `disableNetworkCache`: If true, the network cache will be disabled.
 * `showAsyncStacks`: If true, callstacks across async calls (like `setTimeout`, `fetch`, resolved Promises, etc) will be shown.
+* `useWebView`: If true, the debugger will treat the `runtimeExecutable` as an application hosting a WebView.
+See: [Microsoft Edge (Chromium) WebView applications](#Microsoft-Edge-(Chromium)-WebView-applications)

+### Microsoft Edge (Chromium) WebView applications
+You can also use the debugger to launch applications that are using an embedded [Microsoft Edge (Chromium) WebView](https://docs.microsoft.com/en-us/microsoft-edge/hosting/webview2).
+With the correct `launch.json` properties, the debugger will launch your host application and attach to the WebView allowing you to debug the running script content.

+To use the debugger against a WebView application use the following properties in your launch config:
+* `runtimeExecutable`: Set this to the full path to your host application.
+* `useWebView`: Set this to be `true`

 ### Other targets
 You can also theoretically attach to other targets that support the same [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/tot) as the Microsoft Edge (Chromium) browser, such as Electron or Cordova.
 These aren't officially supported, but should work with basically the same steps.
 You can use a launch config by setting `"runtimeExecutable"` to a program or script to launch, or an attach config to attach to a process that's already running.
 If Code can't find the target, you can always verify that it is actually available by navigating to `http://localhost:<port>/json` in a browser.
 If you get a response with a bunch of JSON, and can find your target page in that JSON, then the target should be available to this extension.